 How Harvester Ants Forage for Food

-When Harvester workers are foraging for a food source these food trails can go out 60 miles or more from the entrance.
+When Harvester workers are foraging for a food source, these food trails can go out 60 miles or more from the entrance.
 The trails ants make while foraging for resources can be as long as 60 miles and last for years and years.
-When thicker nests are present in an area there is an increased chance of less vegetation.
+When thicker nests are present in an area, there is an increased chance of less vegetation.
 Because of this type of ant obsession with vegetation and seeds, the areas used for grazing cattle may become severely damaged.
-This is when the need arises to exterminate an ant or other pest infestation.
+This is when the need for an affordable ant exterminator arises to exterminate an ant or other pest infestation.

 The harvester ants' activity of foraging for food sources is helpful in the sense that this is oxygenating the terrain.
 Affording enhancement, which advances the germination of new vegetation growth because of the seeds they store.
 Their nests are customarily located in locations that are sunny and have lots of resources.
 Sometimes the areas where their nest is located are shadowed by new growth or increased human action.
 This forces the relocation of ant colonies.